Black Diamond Momentum - Women's Review

 With a wide, 3.5 inch waistbelt, the Momentum is one of the most comfortable harnesses to hang around in, but it doesn't have the best breathability.

 This waistbelt is softer than some of the more uncomfortable harnesses, but the thick padding doesn't breathe so well.
-If you plan on climbing in tropical climates, or anywhere warm really, then look for something a little thinner, like the Black Diamond Solution, or something that has an open-back mesh design, like the Mammut Zephir.
+If you plan on climbing in tropical climates, or anywhere warm really, then look for something a little thinner or a harness that has an open-back mesh design.
 The Momentum is also a little bulky, and you probably won't want to walk around in it.
-It's not quite as comfortable as our Editors' Choice winning Camp Supernova either, but overall this harness does a good job of finding the sweet spot between a padded harness that won't make your toes go numb and something that's not too bulky and can be left on all day.
+It's not quite as comfortable as our Editors' Choice winner, but overall this harness does a good job of finding the sweet spot between a padded harness that won't make your toes go numb and something that's not too bulky and can be left on all day.

-Here is where that extra padding on the Momentum comes in handy — this was one of the most comfortable models to hang in, beat out only by the Misty Mountain Silhouette, our Top Pick for Trad Climbing.
+Here is where that extra padding on the Momentum comes in handy — this was one of the most comfortable models to hang in.